mkenney/docker-devenv/README.md

              Show this extended help screen

          -d, --daemonize
-             Used when attaching to an environment.
-If specified, allow the environent to continue running after detaching from the session, otherwise the environment container will be paused automatically.
+             Used when attaching to an instance.
+If specified, allow the instance to continue running after detaching from the session, otherwise the container will be paused automatically.

              This is useful executing a long-running script to come back to or starting a daemon.
+If you forget to daemonize an instance, you can start it with the 'unpause' command after you detach.

          -p PATH, --path=PATH
-             Specify the project path, this directory is mounted into /src inside the environment.
+             Specify the project path, this directory is mounted into /src inside the container.
 If omitted, the project path is set to the current directory.

          -t TARGET, --target=TARGET
-             Specify an environment name.
-If omitted, the environment name is set to the basename of the project path.
+             Specify an instance name.
+If omitted, current instances will be searched to see if any are attached to the project path.
+If none are found, TARGET is set to the basename of the project path.

          --tmux, --tmux=PATH
              Specify a tmux configuration file.
 If PATH is omitted then